 While most businesses in the UK operate year-round, and hence use energy year-round, not all do.
-Many seasonal business such campsites, holiday resorts, ice cream parlours, etc. may only operate for part of the year could actually be left out of pocket is they are on a standing charge tariff.
+Many seasonal businesses such as campsites, holiday resorts, ice cream parlours, etc. may only operate for part of the year could be left out of pocket if they are on a standing charge tariff.

 If you own a seasonal business, you’d end up still paying energy bills even when you’re not using any energy!
-Choosing your business energy tariff usually comes down to a businesses circumstances and the way they operate.
+Choosing your business energy tariff usually comes down your circumstances and how your business operates.

 What are the cons of a zero standing charge tariff?